 - a.
 Perform the services as described in the auditor's proposal for a Financial and Compliance Audit of the governments, which will be incorporated as an attachment to the resulting contract, to the satisfaction of the National Public Auditor. - b.
 Provide sufficient copies of final reports to the Cognizant Audit Agency, and Federal Audit Clearinghouse. - c.
 Provide five copies of the draft reports and 25 copies of each final report of the national and state governments to the National Public Auditor.
 In addition, one electronic copy (in pdf format) will be submitted to the National Public Auditor for publication of the report on www.fsmopa.fm. - d.
-Provide five copies of the draft reports for exit conference and 25 copies of the final reports for each Component Unit. - e.
-Provide five copies of the draft reports and 25 copies of each final report for each sub recipient that expends more than \$750,000.00 (FY2021, 2022 & 2023) in
+Provide five copies of the draft reports for the exit conference and 25 copies of the final reports for each Component Unit. - e.
+Provide five copies of the draft reports and 25 copies of each final report for each sub-recipient that expends more than \$750,000.00 (FY 2022 & 2023) in compact or federal financial assistance and for each enterprise fund type or component unit covered under the scope of the audit. - f.
+Provide five copies of the engagement letter along with a listing of required reports and documents for each Government for the entrance conference.

-- compact or federal financial assistance and for each enterprise fund type or component unit covered under the scope of the audit. - f.
-Provide five copies of engagement letter along with listing of required reports and documents for each Government for entrance conference. - g.
+- g.
 Be responsible for all interfacing with the cognizant Audit Agency. - h.
 Comply with the U.S. Executive Order 11246, entitled, "Equal Employment Opportunity" as amended by Executive Order 11375, and as supplemented in Department of Labor regulations (41 CFR Part 60). - i.
 Retain audit work papers and reports for a minimum of three years from the date of the audit report, unless the auditor is notified in writing by the Cognizant Agency to extend the retention period.
 Audit work papers shall be made available upon request of the National Public Auditor or his designee or cognizant Agency or its designee or the Government Accountability Office. - j.
-Provide the National Public Auditor or his designee with access to review the Audit Plan, Materiality and Risk Assessment, and sampling Plan for the financial and compliance audit of the national and state governments. - k.
+Provide the National Public Auditor or his designee with a copy of the Audit Plan, Materiality and Risk Assessment, and sampling Plan for all the financial and compliance audit of the national and state governments. - k.
 Provide the National Public Auditor or his designee with access to the audit working papers for review along with the preliminary audit reports prior to conducting the exit conference for the national and state governments. - 1.
 Obtain all necessary licenses and permits to conduct business while auditing within the Federated States of Micronesia.
 The Office of the National Public Auditor may provide assistance in obtaining a foreign investment permit, if necessary. - m.
+Report on the 'Key Audit Matters' in the Auditors Reports for all financial audits of the national and state governments and their component units. - n.
 If, during the course of the audits, the auditor uncovers indications of possible fraud or other situations that need to be brought to the attention of the government, the auditor shall immediately notify the National Public Auditor in writing.
 The auditor shall perform sufficient fieldwork to be able to clearly describe and document the situation.